mabbamOG/MALLORY/README.md

 - automate postfix installation on ubuntu might be problematic?
 - add open port checker/upnp active checker
 - postfix might have trouble sending to !=gmail domains on ubuntu?
-- upnpc -r switch works correctly only on newer versions, switch to -a
 - upnp port opening needs to repeat at boot time. easier to add a check to the backdoor.sh script to see if the port is open

 ### Files: